American Protégé General Policy

-Participants are required to submit video or audio recording of one or several pieces for the audition.
+Participants are required to submit video recording of one or several pieces for the audition.

 Audition materials need not be of a professional quality but should be a fair representation of the applicant’s abilities.
 It is entrant’s responsibility to ensure that the submitted material/s are complete and playable.

 Recording materials must be labeled.

 If you are applying in multiple repertoire categories, each entry will be considered as a separate entry.
 For each entry, separate application form must be completed online and each application form must be accompanied with separate application fee payment.

 Applicant may submit several pieces in each repertoire category and may also enter the same piece in more than one category.

-Participants may apply in as many Competitions as they want.
+Participants may apply to as many Competitions as they want.

 No changes of repertoire are allowed after the application is submitted.

-All entries become the sole property of American Protégé and none will be returned for any reason.
+All entries become the sole property of American Protégé and will not be returned to the applicant for any reason.
 Entries must be received no later than the Competition Deadline.
 Entries will be rejected if they are late, incomplete, damaged, irregular, mutilated, forged or garbled.
-American Protégé is not responsible for late, lost, damaged, misdirected, postage due, stolen, incomplete, or misappropriated entries.
+American Protégé is not responsible for late, lost, damaged, misdirected, stolen, incomplete, or misappropriated entries.

 Neither the American Protégé Organizational Committee, nor the panel of judges associated with the competition, gives any feedback or critique to entrants.
 No communication or correspondence is guaranteed to be exchanged with applicants except with those selected as Winners.

 III.
 MAILING ADDRESS

-If you chose to submit DVD, please mail your Audition Materials and Application Fees to:
+If you chose to submit a DVD recording, please mail your Audition Materials and Application Fees to:

 P.O.
 Box 287476

 New York, NY 10128

-International participants must use express shipment services to the street address provided at this link and provide the tracking number to firstname.lastname@example.org.
+International participants must use express shipment services and e-mail the tracking number to firstname.lastname@example.org.

 IV.
 APPLICATION DEADLINE

-The application materials must be delivered to the American Protege office no later than a date indicated on the respective Competition page.
+All application materials must be delivered to the American Protege office no later than the date indicated on the respective Competition page.

 V. APPLICATION FEE